 Bachelor of Applied Science (BAS) degrees are an additional two years of full-time study on top of the credits you’ve already earned during your associate’s degree.
 With programs in Organizational Management, Forest Resources Management, and Teacher Education, our programs fill skill gaps in practical, market driven fields, where job requirements have advanced beyond the associate degree level.

-The Bachelor of Applied Science – Forest Resources Management (BAS-FRM) degree enables applicants with an AAS, or AAS-T in Natural Resources to combine their lower-division technical preparation with upper-division credits in forest resource management, resulting in a practical, application-oriented, four-year degree.
+The Bachelor of Applied Science – Forest Resources Management (BAS-FRM) program enables applicants with an AAS, or AAS-T in Natural Resources to combine their lower-division technical preparation with upper-division credits in forest resource management, resulting in a practical, application-oriented, four-year degree.
+New applicants can begin Fall, Winter, or Spring quarters.